JaydenGalea/Jayden-Website/README.md

 <h1 align=center>Jayden's Website</h1>
 <h3 align=center>v2 - Redone all CSS!</h3>
 <hr>
-<p>(<i>If you would like to use any of the code used, such as themes, buttons, css, animations, and other things, it is free to use!
-It would be appreciated if you do credit me.</i>)</p>
+<span style="padding: 10px; background: red;" align=center>(<i>If you would like to use any of the code used, such as themes, buttons, css, animations, and other things, it is free to use!
+It would be appreciated if you do credit me.</i>)</span>